SarasBabuRamasamy/SarasBabuRamasamy/README.md

 - 👋 Hi, I’m @SarasBabuRamasamy
 - 👀 I’m interested in Data Analytics, Artificial Intelligence, Machine Learning and Social Robotics.
-- 🌱 I’m currently learning Advance Python programming.
+- 🌱 I’m currently learning Python, NoSQL, KNIME, and GIS.
 - 💞️ I’m looking to collaborate on any sustainability or green projects in environment, economy, and society.
 - 📫 How to reach me ... well just a Goog search away!